cFreed-AKA-Alf/jsmob/readme.md

 GENERAL OPTION
 --------------
-A *%Opt* class points out an element (block, image, menu-wrapper) which is considered as optional, and will disappear in reduced layout.
+A *%Opt* class points out an element (block, image, menu-wrapper) which is considered optional, and will disappear in reduced layout.

 SYNTAX RULES
 ------------